.png)

 Who are they?
 And why are they here?

-The MNY is a geolocated-AR game in development where young people seek non-human entities hiding in plain sight on the streets of their city.
-Players (5-12 years of age) snap photos, use step-by-step prompts to name and invent characters, draw these personas directly onto their digital image, and upload it to a city map.
-We call this participative AR.
+The MNY is a participative-AR game where children seek non-human entities hiding in plain sight on the streets of their city.
+Players (6-11 years of age) snap photos, draw personas directly onto their digital image and release them to change the way we all see our city.

 ACKNOWLEDGEMENTS